robcarver17/pysystemtrade/docs/production.md

 This copies a bunch of stuff to backup directories (ideally on a different machine, NAS...)

 - Firstly it dumps the mongo databases to the local directory specified in the config parameter (defaults.yaml or private config yaml file) "mongo_dump_directory".
-FIX ME LINK
 - Then it copies those dumps to the backup directory specified in the config parameter "offsystem_backup_directory", subdirectory /mongo
 - It then copies the .csv files (saved by backup_arctic_to_csv) to the backup directory,  "offsystem_backup_directory", subdirectory /csv
 - Finally it copies backtest pickle and config files to the backup directory,  "offsystem_backup_directory", subdirectory /statefile